CDL55-26/PACoGen-Posits/Benchmark-Analysis.md

 - **Pie chart** displaying the percentage distribution of errors.

 To improve clarity, we moved **category labels from the pie chart to a color-coded legend**.

+Running the benchmark test with 100 iterations takes about 17 minutes.
+I tried running the 5000 iterations overnight and only got about 3500 iterations done in about 8 hours.

 ## Conclusion and Next Steps
 By directly modifying the `posit32` struct, we streamlined **error tracking, avoided dependency issues, and ensured accurate classification**.
 Future improvements could include: